penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/13_add_tool_servicenow_close_incident_to_agentloop.md

           ![Configure Tool](./images/13_07_configure_tool.png "configure tool")

 1. Configure the inputs parameters for the call to the logic app.
-    - Rename the activity to `tool-ServiceNow-CloseIncident`
+    - Rename the action to `tool-ServiceNow-CloseIncident`
     - **TicketNumber:** `@{agentParameters('Ticket Number')}`
     - **Notes:** `@{agentParameters('Resolution Notes')}`